I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_decode_input_stream_arguments_0020.md

 ## Members

 `CompressedBitstream`

 The compressed bitstream.
 All source video slices should be placed contiguously, one after another, in this buffer.
 For more information, see the <a href="..\d3d12umddi\ns-d3d12umddi-d3d12ddi_video_decode_compressed_bitstream_0020.md">D3D12DDI_VIDEO_DECODE_COMPRESSED_BITSTREAM</a> structure.

 `DecryptionParameters`

 Decryption parameters.
 When decryption is not used, this structure is zero initialized.

 `FrameArguments`

 The arguments to decode each frame.

+`FrameArgumentsCount`

 `ReferenceFrames`

 The reference frames needed for decoding this frame.
 For more information, see the <a href="..\d3d12umddi\ns-d3d12umddi-d3d12ddi_video_decode_reference_frames_0020.md">D3D12DDI_VIDEO_DECODE_REFERENCE_FRAMES</a> structure.

 ## Requirements